-Overall membership is expected to increase by 16% due to the increase in unemployment caused by the COVID-19 pandemic.
+Mr. Bishop stated the overall membership is expected to increase by 16% due to the increase in unemployment caused by the COVID-19 pandemic.
 We are projecting an increase of approximately 22,000 new members in the Medi-Cal Adult, Child, and Adult Expansion categories of aid.
 This projection was formulated after reviewing different estimates from the American Community Survey (ACS), Health Management Associates (HMA), Edrington Health Consulting and our SFHP Policy staff.

 - The ACS estimate assumed an 18% unemployment rate and that 50% of the newly uninsured would apply for Medi-Cal.
 ACS estimated approximately 17,000 new members would be enrolled in San Francisco. - The HMA estimate was a state-wide analysis using a low, medium and high approach.
 The low estimate was 1.4 million new enrollees, the medium estimate was 2.2 million new enrollees with the high estimate at 3.0 million new enrollees.
-As SFHP has 1% of the total state-wide Medi-Cal membership, the HMA estimates would expect to deliver 14,000 to 30,000 new members.

-- Our actuary, Edrington Health Consulting, looked at a variety of factors including population survey data, unemployment estimates, Federal Poverty Level (FPL) considerations and the potential for other health coverage options.
+As SFHP has 1% of the total state-wide Medi-Cal membership, the HMA estimates would expect to deliver 14,000 to 30,000 new members. - Our actuary, Edrington Health Consulting, looked at a variety of factors including population survey data, unemployment estimates, Federal Poverty Level (FPL) considerations and the potential for other health coverage options.
 New enrollment estimates were comparable to HMA's low-end projections. - The SFHP Policy staff evaluated three different models using ACS data, HMA data and a regressions approach that took into consideration factors specific to the San Francisco population.
 The regressions model projects 22,000 new members would be added in FY 20-21.

-After evaluating these different enrollment models, we chose the SFHP Policy team's regression model.
+After evaluating these different enrollment models, we chose the SFHP Policy staff's regression model.
 We decided to take a conservative approach in terms of how quickly these new members would enroll so as not to overstate revenue.
 We are projecting slower enrollment during the period of July through September 2020, increasing during the period of October through December 2020 and then tapering down during the period of January through May 2021.
-From a category of aid perspective, we estimate 43% of this new membership will enroll in the Child category, 33% in the Adult category and 24% Adult Expansion category.

-This new enrollment would deliver significant increases in member months for the Adult and Child categories of aid.
+This new enrollment will deliver significant increases in member months for the Adult and Child categories of aid.
 Although we are projecting an 11% increase in the Adult Expansion category, member months are projected to increase by only 4%.
 This is due to conservative ramp-up assumptions where the majority of this new membership will be added mid-year.

 Note that the enrollment estimates from low to high can cause significant changes in revenue, expenses and bottom line margin/loss for SFHP.
 It is because of the potential large swings in enrollment and CY 2021 Medi-Cal rates that we are proposing this interim budget.
-We will adjust the interim budget at the January Governing Board meeting after six months of enrollment history and receipt of the Medi-Cal CY 2021 rates.
+We will adjust the interim budget at the January Governing Board meeting when we will have had six more months of enrollment history and the Medi-Cal CY 2021 rates.